www.prismmodelchecker.org

 • "steady-state reward" : S.

 Below, we consider each of these cases in turn.
 The descriptions here are kept relatively informal.
-For precise definitions (in the case of DTMCs and CTMCs), see [KNP07a].
+Precise definitions for most of these can be found in, for example, [KNP07a] (for DTMCs and CTMCs) or [FKNP11] (for MDPs).

 "Reachability reward" properties